Fix: React StrictMode Double Render — Side Effects Running Twice in Development

 React 18 vs React 17 StrictMode — React 18 added the unmount/remount behavior for useEffect.
 In React 17, StrictMode only double-invoked the render function, not effects.
 If you recently upgraded to React 18, new StrictMode behavior may surface previously hidden bugs.

-For related React issues, see Fix: React useEffect Infinite Loop and Fix: React Hydration Error.
+For related React issues, see Fix: React useEffect Infinite Loop, Fix: React Hydration Error, Fix: React useEffect Runs Twice, and Fix: React useState Not Updating.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.